djangocon/2024-old.djangocon.us/_pages/opportunity-grants.md

 ### When will I find out whether I've received an opportunity grant?

-You will be notified by June 14, 2024.
+You will be notified by July 8, 2024.

 {% comment %}
 You should have received your notification.
 If you haven't, please email the opportunity grant team at [{{ site.opportunity_grants_email }}](mailto:{{ site.opportunity_grants_email }}).